Service Changes in Response to Safer-At-Home Directive

 Are you still holding community events and offering tours?

-Larimer Humane Society is not able to accommodate tours at this time.
+Larimer Humane Society is not able to accommodate tours at this time, and events are currently taking place in a virtual format.